iter8-tools/iter8/mkdocs/docs/usage/metrics/how-iter8-queries-metrics.md

     ```

 1. Iter8 retrieves the [URL of the prometheus database](/getting-started/install/prometheus-url), for instance, http://prometheus-operated.iter8-knative-monitoring:9090.
 2. Consider a specific iteration of the experiment.
-Consider `my-metric` which is referenced in the `spec.criteria` stanza of the experiment.
+Consider `my-metric` which is referenced in the `spec.criteria` field of the experiment.
 Consider the app version named `sample-app-v2`.
     - suppose the time elapsed since the start of the experiment (i.e, since `status.initTime`) equals 285 seconds.
 Iter8 substitutes `$interval` with `285s`.
     - Iter8 substitutes `$name` with `sample-app-v2`, the version name.
     - Iter8 substitutes `$namespace` with `iter8-knative-monitoring` which is the value of the `namespace` variable for `sample-app-v2`.